 All documents and Title VI forms are available at the MPO office and on the MPO website, www.cuampo.com.
 The MPO has taken extra measures by posting flyers to seek the participation of the Environmental Justice populations.
 These locations were identified to reach the minority, low-income, disabled, and limited English proficiency populations.
-The notices include the ADA Act and Title VI Civil Rights Act of 1964, and are written in English and Spanish.
+The notices include the ADA Act and Title VI Civil Rights Act of 1964, Section 162 (a) of the Federal Aid Highway Act of 1973 (23 USC 324) and are written in English and Spanish.
 Public notifications are in the form of flyers posted on the CTS buses and transfer center, library, Clarksville Chamber of Commerce, Montgomery County Court House, City of Oak Grove City Hall, City of Hopkinsville City Hall.
 The local news media outreach may include press conferences, as well as briefings of local newspaper editorial boards, legal notices and participation in broadcast news or talk programs.
 The media outreach will include paid advertisements in four newspapers.